Safe use of metal turning lathes

 Risk

-Employees can activate incorrect control resulting in an unplanned function.
+Employees can activate the wrong control resulting in an unplanned function.

-Ensure operators are adequately trained in what order to use controls.
+Ensure operators are adequately trained in the correct sequence for using controls.

-- Hazard: Unsecured tools and objects stored or placed on the headstock
+- Hazard: Unsecured tools and other objects stored or placed on the headstock

 Risk